 According to smarthome.com, “Z-wave was developed by Zensys, Inc. a start-up company based in Denmark.
 Z-wave was released in 2004.
 Based on the concepts of Zigbee, Zwave strives to build simpler and less expensive devices than Zigbee.”
 Later in 2009, Zensys was purchased by California based company, Sigma Designs.

-Zigbee and Z-wave are both mesh networks, which means their signal can hop from device to device without the use of Wi-Fi, but each of these networks work on different frequencies.
+Zigbee and Z-wave are both mesh networks, which means their signal can hop from device to device without the use of Wi-Fi, but each of these networks works on different frequencies.

 According to the-ambient.com, “Zigbee operates on the 915 MHz frequency (in the US) and the 2.4GHz frequency, which might look familiar as that’s a major frequency for Wi-Fi too.”